-SNE (Van der Maaten and Hinton 2008), UMAP (McInnes, Healy, and Melville 2018).
+Healy, and Melville 2018).
 Non-linear solutions preserve the neighbor relations after projecting data to a low-dimensional space.
-To this end, (Van der Maaten and Hinton 2008) proposed t-SNE, which transforms the distance of highdimensional samples into a conditional probability with Gaussian distribution and that of low-dimensional samples into a conditional probability with Student t-distribution as similarity measurements.
-(Tang et al. 2016) and (McInnes, Healy, and Melville 2018) propose LargeViz and UMAP to further improves the performance.
-(Rauber et al. 2016) visualized the trajectories of samples using t-SNE.
+To this end, Van der Maaten at al. proposed t-SNE, which transforms the distance of high-dimensional samples into a conditional probability with Gaussian distribution and that of low-dimensional samples into a conditional probability with Student t-distribution (Van der Maaten and Hinton 2008) as similarity measurements.
+Tang et al. and McInnes at al. propose LargeViz (Tang et al. 2016) and UMAP (McInnes, Healy, and Melville 2018) to further improves the performance.
 Different from DVI, they visualize sample layout instead of the classification landscape.